-- 5. Remove the Flue Spigot by removing the four M8 Allen Screws . - Remove the Firebox Shell from the outer casing by loosening the two M6 Allen Head Screws located as per Figure 7 and pull the shell out from the casing. - 7.
+- 5. Remove the Flue Spigot by removing the four M8 Allen Screws and washers. - 6.
+Remove the Firebox Shell from the outer casing by loosening the two M6 Allen Head Screws and washers as shown in Figure 7 and pull the shell out from the casing. - 7.
 Drop the flue liner down the chimney into the fireplace and fit the flexi flue adaptor and length of rigid pipe as required by flexible flue manufactured to the end of the flue liner.